pojntfx/webnetes-book/src/reference/resources-yaml.md

     - wss://tracker.openwebtorrent.com
 ```

-A tracker is a WebTorrent tracker.
-It tracks the [files](#file) which are currently being seeded and by whom they are being seeded.
+A tracker configures a WebTorrent tracker, which tracks the [files](#file) which are currently being seeded and by whom they are being seeded.
+It has the following fields:

+- `urls`: An array of tracker server URLs.
+Currently, only the first entry is respected.

 ## Repository